 quickSOFA score creation

-The quickSOFA (qSOFA) score assessment tool was created by Dr. Christopher Seymour during a study with 148,907 participants – the “Assessment of Clinical Criteria for Sepsis For the Third International Consensus Definitions for Sepsis and Septic Shock (Sepsis-3)”.
-It is intended to be used to identify patients with a high mortality risk due to infection outside the Intensive Care Units (ICUs).
+The quickSOFA (qSOFA) score assessment tool was created by Dr. Christopher Seymour during a study with 148,907 participants – the.
+It is intended to be used to identify patients with a high mortality risk due to infection outside the intensive care units (ICUs).
 The scoring can be performed quickly at the patient's bed as it uses only clinical parameters.

 A positive result of the quickSOFA score assessment (2 or more points) is associated with a 3- to 14-fold increase in the rate of hospital mortality across the entire range of baseline risks compared to those with 1 or fewer qSOFA points.

-It is worth noting that the qSOFA score itself should not be used in sepsis diagnosing.
-It is only an indicator showing whether you should perform further tests or not.
+It is worth noting that the qSOFA score itself should not be used in sepsis diagnosis.
+It is only an indicator of whether you should perform further tests.

-The quickSOFA assessment tool constitutes of three criteria:
+The quickSOFA assessment tool consists of three criteria:

-- Altered mental status – defined as a score lower than 15 in the Glasgow Coma Scale, another clinical tool created to measure the state of patients consciousness objectively.
-A clinician assesses patient's verbal, motor and ocular reaction to stimuli.
+Altered mental status – defined as a score lower than 15 in the Glasgow Coma Scale, another clinical tool created to objectively measure the state of patients' consciousness.
+A clinician assesses the patient's verbal, motor, and ocular reactions to stimuli.
 Then, he sums the points from each category.
 The patient can score a maximum of 15 points.
 It means that he is fully conscious.
 Every other result suggests that his mental state may be altered.

 The patient may score 0 or 1 point in each of the three qSOFA criteria.
-He gets the point if the condition of a criterium is fulfilled.
-If all of the qSOFA criteria are met, the patient receives three points.
-Based on his result he is then assigned into two mortality risk groups:
+They get a point if the condition of a criterium is fulfilled.
+The patient receives three points if all of the qSOFA criteria are met.
+Based on their result, they are then assigned to two mortality risk groups:

-- 0-1 point – low in-hospital mortality risk group
+0-1 point – low in-hospital mortality risk group; and

 How to use our qSOFA calculator?

-Here, we present instruction on how to use our qSOFA calculator:
+Here, we present instructions on how to use our qSOFA calculator:

-- Verify whether your patient should be assessed with qSOFA criteria system.
+Verify whether your patient should be assessed with the qSOFA criteria system.
 Remember that it should be used only outside ICUs.
-For the ICU population, the SOFA assessment tool may be a better choice (according to the study by Raith et al.) The patients assessed with qSOFA score should be at least 18 years old.
+For the ICU population, the SOFA assessment tool may be a better choice (according toby Raith et al.) The patients assessed with qSOFA score should be at least 18 years old.

-- Sum up all the points, and the result will be your patient's score in the Glasgow Coma Scale.
+Sum up all the points, and the result will be your patient's score on the Glasgow Coma Scale.
 You don't have to do that manually!
 You can use our GCS calculator instead.
 Then, select an appropriate description in the

 GCSfield of our calculator.

-- Count the respiratory rate (RR) of your patient.
-One way do it is to count the number of breaths your patient takes during 20 seconds and then to multiply the result by 3.
+Count the respiratory rate (RR) of your patient.
+One way to do it is to count the number of breaths your patient takes in 20 seconds and then multiply the result by 3.
 Choose a parameter of

-- Measure the systolic blood pressure (SBP) of your patient.
+Measure the systolic blood pressure (SBP) of your patient.
 You can do it manually with your stethoscope and sphygmomanometer or with an oscillometric blood pressure monitor.
-Select the adequate value in the
+Select the appropriate value in the

-Systolic Blood Pressure (SBP)field of our calculator.
+Systolic blood pressure (SBP)field of our calculator.
 When treating a patient with septic shock, it is critical to determine his mean arterial pressure (MAP) regularly.
-Visit our MAP calculator to learn more on the topic.
+Visit our MAP calculator to learn more about the topic.

-- That's everything, and now our qSOFA score calculator will sum up the points and show the mortality risk of the patient for you.
+That's everything, and now our qSOFA score calculator will sum up the points and show the patient's mortality risk for you.